paulranum11/Nanopore_rsync/README.md

 # Nanopore_rsync
 Live sync basecalled Nanopore reads from computer running the MinION to a server or location of your choice.

+Installing rsync:
+  YOU MUST INSTALL "rsync" AND ADD IT TO YOUR PATH ON BOTH THE LOCAL AND DESTINATION MACHINES FOR THIS TO WORK.

+Installing rsync on Mac (using homebrew):
+# Install Homebrew.
+Here is a link to their website for reference... you dont need to go here (https://brew.sh).
+# Open Terminal
+# and type the following after the prompt
+$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# Install rsync
+$ brew install rsync

+# link rsync
+$ brew link rsync

+# Test rsync to see if it was installed and is accessible
+$ which rsync

+# You should see something like this
+$ which rsync
+usr/bin/rsync

+# Now you are ready to go.
+To view the rsync documentation type
+$ rsync -h

 This script was created to work on Mac computers which save MinION basecalled reads to /Library/MinKNOW/data/reads/pass

 It utilizes the rsync package using the recursive (-r) and time (-t) flags allowing it to sync files in sub directories